 International Affairs Education Abroad Guide

-CU Boulder Education Abroad offers over 400 programs in over 70 countries!
-You can go abroad for a semester, year, 2-12 weeks in the summer, or even winter break.
+CU Boulder Education Abroad offers over 400 programs in over 60 countries!
+You can go abroad for a semester, year, and/or 2-12 weeks in the summer.
 Going abroad is strongly encouraged by the International Affairs department.
 Use the following information as a general guideline to plan your time abroad, and connect with your academic advisor as well.
 Work with Education Abroad advisors to get more details on how to get started, discuss your program options, and next steps.

 Quick Facts

-• Most IAFS majors go abroad during their junior year.
-It is also possible to go abraod during sophomore year, although less common.
+- Most IAFS majors go abroad during their junior year.
+It is also possible to go abroad during sophomore year, although less common.

 Planning and When to Go

-• Sophomore: Start researching specific education abroad programs and be sure to check any language pre-reqs (when applicable).
-Save you geographic concentration classes for education abroad if you are going to a country in your geographic area.
+- Sophomore: Start researching specific education abroad programs and be sure to check any language pre-reqs (when applicable).
+Save your geographic concentration classes for education abroad if you are going to a country in your geographic area.
 Finish your lower-division IAFS classes so that you will have the pre-reqs you need for the upper-division classes you will take during education abroad.

 Be sure that you know when the credits may be transcripted, as this can delay your official graduation date.